 - The third and final thing you should know about accident forgiveness is that not everyone can qualify for it.
 When you apply for the coverage, either when you first sign up for your auto insurance or when your car insurance renewal comes around, your insurer or broker will evaluate your driving record to see if you can get it.

 Drivers with clean records are usually able to qualify for it.
 The duration of your clean record is also a factor.
 A driver without an accident on record for 6 years will have a much better chance of qualifying for it than a driver whose last accident was 4 years ago.

 Ask one of our brokers about getting this coverage if you’re also covered by Uber insurance as a part-time driver.
 Accident forgiveness is excellent but it’s usually just for personal policies, not commercial ones.
 It pays to know if you can get coverage in every kind of situation!

 Does my accident forgiveness cover me if I’m at-fault?

 Pro tip: only your first at-fault accident is forgiven, and it is not erased from your driving record.
-Other companies will be able to see it and consider that same at-fault collision if you were to switch providers.
+Other companies will be able to see it and consider that same at-fault collision in calculating a rate for you if you were to switch providers.

 Is it worth getting accident forgiveness in Ontario?